Paleo Diet – Eat Like a Caveman to Lose Weight - 26 Things You Need to Know

 The whole thought process that we (humans) were built to digest animal flesh just is not true.

-As the many 1,000’s of different regional Paleolithic Era diets was dependent on their surroundings and ate whatever was the easiest to obtain.
+As the many thousands of different regional Paleolithic Era diets were dependent on their surroundings and ate whatever was the easiest to obtain.

 Think of this for a second, if man uses much more energy to hunt down an animal for food, (which only would last a day without refrigeration, and remember humans cannot eat tainted meat – only carnivores can) then he will gain from eating that said animal…he will die of starvation.